ivanrad10/Multisig-Wallet/README.md

 # Multisig-Wallet
-This project implements a Multisig Wallet on Solana using the Anchor framework.
+This project implements a Multisig Wallet on Solana using the Anchor framework for the program, Nest js for the backend and React for the frontend.
 A multisig wallet requires multiple signatures from predefined owners to approve and execute transactions, providing an additional layer of security.

 ## Table of Contents
 1. Programs